sanjosh/csdocs/machine_learning/nlp/lstm.md

 Tree-LSTMs outperform all existing systems and strong LSTM baselines on two tasks: predicting the semantic relatedness of two sentences (SemEval 2014, Task 1) and sentiment classification (Stanford Sentiment Treebank).
 ```

+(see also skip-thought vectors for semantic relatedness task)

 # Reference